Individuals and groups have a role to play in challenging injustice. How can participation help create a better, safer and fairer world?

 Activity one: Article 12 of the UNCRC states that individuals have a right to say what they think and have their views taken seriously.
 Learners consider how they exercise this right.

 Activity two: Local action, global change.
-Read the report from the Scottish Refugee Council on the action of The Glasgow Girls, a group of pupils from Drumchapel High School who changed UK law.
-Watch an STV report on the death of Nelson Mandela and read about Scotland’s role in ending apartheid in South Africa.
-Complete the Glasgow Girls Grid and write a report on how action by ordinary Scots brought about far reaching change.
+Watch the video and read the report from the Scottish Refugee Council on the action of The Glasgow Girls, a group of pupils from Drumchapel High School who changed UK law.
+Complete the Glasgow Girls Grid and write a report on how action by ordinary Scots brought about far-reaching change

 Activity three: In activities 1-6 of The Power of Peace from The World’s Largest Lesson, learners explore the meaning of peace and research peaceful activists.
 They discuss how they can contribute to making the world a more peaceful place.